 This course is for students whose work is not related to their major.
 General Work Experience Education provides students with opportunities to develop marketable skills in preparation for employment or advancement within their current job.
-To participate in cooperative work experience education, students must be employed or formally volunteer and undertake new or expanded responsibilities.
+To participate in cooperative work experience education, students must be employed and undertake new or expanded responsibilities.
 Students, with faculty and employer approval, will develop and successfully complete one learning objective for each unit of credit in which they enroll.
 Additionally, students must work 75 paid hours or 60 non-paid hours for each unit of credit earned.
 Students may earn a maximum of sixteen units of general work experience during community college attendance which may be applied as electives toward graduation.
-12 units are transferable to CSU.
 SC